dell/csm-docs/content/docs/authorization/configuration/proxy-server/_index.md

 }

 ```
-Alternatively, JWT signing secret can be specified with the CLI.
+Alternatively, the JWT signing secret can be specified with the CLI.

 ```
 $ karavictl admin token --name admin  --jwt-signing-secret supersecret --access-token-expiration 30s --refresh-token-expiration 120m > admintoken.yaml